AI Burnout: When Keeping Up Leaves You Running on Empty

 - Tell someone.
 Say out loud — to a friend, partner, therapist, or even a journal: "I'm burned out from trying to keep up with AI."
 Naming it externalizes it.
 Burnout thrives in silence.

 - Restore the basics.
 Sleep, food, movement.
 These aren't luxuries — they're the foundation your brain needs to function.
-Our sleep hygiene and exercise guides can help.
+Our sleep hygiene and exercise for anxiety guides can help.

 Phase 2: Rebuild Your Foundation (Weeks 2-4)